aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-settings/workbookview/_index.md

 ## **How to Control Workbook View using Aspose.Cells for C++**
 This example shows how to:

 1. Create a workbook.
-1. Add data to cells in the first worksheet.
+2. Add data to cells in the first worksheet.
-1. Hide horizontal and vertical scrollbars of Workbook View.
+3. Hide the horizontal and vertical scrollbars of the workbook view.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-Workbookview.go" >}}
 Result file preview:
 <br>
 <image src="result.png" width="70%" />